OlivierLD/raspberry-coffee/Celestial-Almanac/README.md

 >
 > _To keep in mind:_ An extra detail, the code presented here can run _**in standalone**_ on a single machine.
 It does not need to communicate
 > with any other resources (on the net, in the cloud, wherever) to reach its goals, to do its job, to complete its work.
-> Do keep this important aspect in mind when you setup your mind about the best language ever. 😜
+> Do keep this important aspect in mind when you decide which is the best language ever. 😜

 > _Note-2_:
-> those calculations rely on a parameter called `DeltaT`, that can (could) be obtained
+> Those calculations rely on a parameter called `DeltaT`, that can (could) be obtained
 > from the [US Naval Oceanography Portal](https://www.usno.navy.mil/USNO/earth-orientation/eo-products/long-term).
 > This (official) web site is undergoing some upgrade..., if it is down, it will
 > come back to life soon.
 Last known value of `DeltaT` is `69.2201` sec.